 Ph.D. in Modern Languages (French, German, Spanish)

-Our Ph.D. program in modern languages, with concentrations in French, German, and Spanish, provides advanced training in literature and cultural studies as well as linguistics and second language acquisition.
+Wayne State's Ph.D. in Modern Languages, with concentrations in French, German or Spanish, provides advanced training in literature and cultural studies as well as linguistics and second language acquisition.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.